openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Event Properties  {#properties}

-Additional members about an event may be included in the `events` claim.
+Additional members about an event may be included in the "events" claim.
 Some of these members are required and specified as such in the respective event types specs.
 If a Transmitter determines that it needs to include additional members that are not specified in the event types spec, then the name of such